mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/atlas-vector-search-cdk/ATLASDATAAPI.md

 ## Creating an API Key for Data API

-1. **Navigate to API Keys**:
+1. **Navigate to Data API Settings**:
-   - In the left-hand sidebar, click on "Access Management" and then select "API Keys".
+   - In the left-hand sidebar, click on "Data API".

 2. **Create a New API Key**:
-   - Click on the "Create API Key" button.
+   - Navigate to "Users" tab.
+Click on the "Create API Key" button.

-3. **Configure the API Key**:
+3. **Save the API Key**:
-   - Enter a description for the API Key to help you identify it later.
+   - Enter a description for the API Key to help you identify it later and click "Generate API Key".
-   - Assign roles to the API Key.
-For the Data API, you will typically need the `Data API` role.
-Depending on your use case, you may also need additional roles (e.g., `readWriteAnyDatabase`).

-4. **Save the API Key**:
-   - Click "Save" to generate the API Key.
-   - Make sure to copy the API Key and store it securely, as you won't be able to view it again.
+   - Copy the API Key and save it for later use.
+(Be sure to copy this API Key and store it in a secure location.
+After you leave this page, the full private key is unavailable.)

+## Enable Data API for Cluster

+1. **Navigate to Data API Settings**:
+   - In the left-hand sidebar, click on "Data API".

+2. **Change DataAPI Access**:
+   - Change the "Data API Access" with required permissions.